Peter Zizka: Life

 In 2008, Zizka won the design competition for the Kiel Week corporate design, following the likes of Wim Crouwel (1998), Fons Hickmann (2002), and Klaus Hesse (2006).

-2010 he starts an art Project in Burundi to render weapons of the Hutu Tutsi conflict harmless in real terms and at the same time initiate a process, by means of aesthetisation, which is relevant to society to open up a discussion on the issue of small arms tangible on a broad communication level.

-2011 he received the fellowship of the Deutsche Akademie Rom Villa Massimo.
+In 2010 he started an art project in Burundi about the weapons of the Hutu Tutsi conflict.
+In 2011, he received the fellowship of the Deutsche Akademie Rom Villa Massimo.

 Zizka writes about design for the Swiss Bilanz magazine and is a freelance curator for the Museum für angewandte Kunst Frankfurt.